Jscherbe/frontend/site/pages/demos/accordion.md

 ---

 <div class="callout callout--info">
   <strong>Note:</strong> In the following examples, the accordions are wrapped in a container with the <code>data-ulu-details-group='{ "onlyOneOpen": true }'</code> attribute.
 This uses the library's details group UI module to ensure that only one accordion panel is open at a time.
-Like other interactive elements in ULU, it functions entirely off data attributes.
+Like other interactive elements in Ulu, it functions entirely off data attributes.
 </div>

 ## Basic Example